rohanbhateja0/cstk-fastlane/docs/pages/for-developers/component-development/ai-prompts/templates/core-requirements.md

 ### Core Development Standards
 - **Do NOT** reuse or reference any existing implementation of this component
-- Use the `cn` helper from `@utils.tsx` for className merging
+- Use the `cn` helper from `@core/lib/utils.tsx` for className merging
 - All styling must use Tailwind classes, referencing variables from the project's Tailwind config
-- Reference and compose as many ShadCN UI primitives as possible (e.g., Button, Card, Input, etc.) to maximize re-use, accessibility, and themability: `@/ui`
+- Reference and compose as many ShadCN UI primitives as possible (e.g., Button, Card, Input, etc.) to maximize re-use, accessibility, and themability: `@/core/ui`

-### Sitecore Content SDK Integration
+### Contentstack CMS Integration
-- All Sitecore fields must be editable using **Sitecore Content SDK primitives** (Text, RichText, etc.) from `@sitecore-content-sdk/nextjs`
+- All Contentstack fields must be editable using **Contentstack Live Preview** from `@contentstack/live-preview-utils`
-- Use `SitecoreImage` from `@Images.tsx` and `SitecoreLink` from `@Link.tsx` for images and links - SitecoreImage and SitecoreLink already have page mode detection built in.
+- Use `CMSImage` from `@/core/atoms/Image` and `CMSLink` from `@/core/atoms/Link` for images and links
-- Use `useSitecore()` hook for page context access (replaces JSS `useSitecoreContext`)
+- Use `addEditableTags` from `@contentstack/utils` for Live Preview editing experience
-- Handle **enhanced page mode detection**: `isEditing`,  `isPreview`, `isNormal`
+- Import locale from `@/lib/i18n` for multilingual support
-- Implement proper field rendering with Content SDK components
+- Include proper TypeScript interfaces for all Contentstack field types
-- Include proper TypeScript interfaces for all Content SDK field types
+- Pass locale parameter to content queries for localized content

-### Sitecore XM Cloud Styling
+### Contentstack Live Preview
-In Sitecore XM Cloud, styling options are provided as styles (space-separated class names) and advanced options as params.
-The entire list of styles available to all components in the solution are defined in `@/Styles`.
-Styles are output via the `styles` prop as classes.
+Live Preview integration enables content editing directly in the browser.
+The `onEntryChange` listener from `@contentstack-sdk` handles real-time updates.

-**Important**: The keys (that you will find in the yml) provide context, but are only used in the Page Builder UI, not in code.
-For example:
+**Important**: Editable tags are added using `addEditableTags()` from Contentstack utils:
-- In the Components Top Spacing style option, "Top Large Space" is only shown in the Authoring UI of the Page Builder app (editing UI) as a dropdown option - in the code, the styles will actually show up in props styles as indicated by the Value hint in the yml.
-For Top Large Space - this is `"top-large-space"`
+- Fields are automatically editable when in Live Preview mode
-- For Components Bottom Spacing, Bottom Medium Space option, this is `"bottom-large-space"`
+- Components use the `$.` (dollar) property for metadata and editable attributes
-- For Background color, Primary background option, this is `"bg-primary text-primary-foreground"`
+- Example: `{...(field.$?.title ?? {})}` adds edit attributes to an element

 ### Business Logic & Documentation
 - Reference the `@{ComponentName}.MD` file for all business logic, field definitions, and variant/option details